sy77777en/video_annotation_folk/labels_markdown/cam_setup/shot_size/is_always/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- A video that maintains a close-up shot throughout, consistently highlighting a distinct part of the subject while maintaining context.
+- A video that maintains a close-up shot throughout, consistently highlighting a distinct part of the subject or scene while still preserving some surrounding context.

 </details>